If job skills are the currency of work, business results seal the deal.

 Both of those show not only a great ability to have questions asked about how that was done, it also shows how you — the hero — overcame obstacles to still achieve the business goal.

-Context is an important component of a resume.
+Context is an important component of a results-oriented resume.
 If you go through your resume, are you seeing business results?
 Most people don’t show results, only responsibilities — the quickest way into a trash can.

 If you have business results, great.
 Now do the Cubicle Warrior part and build context around that business result.